rachayita/OpsNotes/rust/rust.md

   - value borrowed by a mutable reference is reachable exclusively via that reference
   - across the lifetime of a mutable reference
     - there is no other usable path to its referent, or to any value reachable from there
-  - the only references whose lifetimes may overlap with a mutable reference are:
+  - only references whose lifetimes may overlap with a mutable reference are:
     - those you borrow from the mutable reference itself
 - variables including function arguments are dropped in reverse order
   - nested values are dropped in sourcecode order
-  - the fields of a struct are dropped in declaration order
+  - fields of a struct are dropped in declaration order
-  - the fields of the active enum variant are dropped in declaration order
+  - fields of the active enum variant are dropped in declaration order
-  - the fields of a tuple are dropped in order
+  - fields of a tuple are dropped in order
-  - the elements of an array or owned slice are dropped from the first element to the last
+  - elements of an array or owned slice are dropped from the first element to the last
-  - the variables that a closure captures by move are dropped in an unspecified order
+  - variables that a closure captures by move are dropped in an unspecified order
   - trait objects run the destructor of the underlying type
   - other types don't result in any further drops